-Sensational Kids is a high impact organisation delivering life changing accessible and affordable early interventions to 4,700+ children of all abilities, in the last 10 years.
+Sensational Kids is a high impact organisation delivering life changing accessible and affordable early interventions to 5,000+ children of all abilities, over the last 10 years.

 Sensational Kids are our Ship to Endless Possibilities